totalgood/nlpia/README.md

 In most cases, conda will be able to install python packages faster and more reliably than pip, because packages like `python-levenshtein` require you to compile a C library during installation, and Windows doesn't have an installer that will "just work."

-So use conda (part of the Anaconda package that we already installed) to create an environment called `nlpiaenv`:
+So use conda (part of the Anaconda package that you installed in Step 1 above) to create an environment called `nlpiaenv`:

 ```bash
 cd nlpia  # make sure you're in the nlpia directory that contains `setup.py`